Have you heard of inflatable RV skirting & wondering what all the hype is about? Then, we’ve got you covered!

 The less heat your RV loses in winter, the less energy you need to maintain a comfortable temperature.
 The cooler you can keep your RV interior in summer, the less energy you need to run your AC.

-Using less energy can only be a good thing, even when hooked up to the grid.
+Using less energy can only be good, even when hooked up to the grid.

 Prevent Bugs And Rodents Moving In

-DIY skirting options aren’t designed to be reusable and mobile anyway, so again, the hassle of installation is short-lived.
+DIY skirting options aren’t designed to be reusable and mobile anyway, so installation hassle is short-lived.

-But if you’d prefer to get the job done in short time, AirSkirts have you covered.
+But if you’d prefer to get the job done fast, AirSkirts have you covered.
 Or, if you’re on the road, changing locations every few days, the last thing you want is to spend hours installing and uninstalling your skirts.

 AirSkirts to the rescue!
-Literally under 20 minutes to set up (and the same again to pack up), and you’re done.
+Setup takes less than 20 minutes (and the same again to pack up).
 No dramas there, short-lived or otherwise.

 Even heavy snowfall is no challenge for the robust tubes.
 Instead of weighing down the vinyl, tugging on the fastenings to stretching or even breaking point, snow only improves the insulation factor of AirSkirts – who would have thought?